House Sitting Job In North Carolina – Part 2

 It was while we were getting groceries earlier that morning that visiting the Biltmore Estates was recommended by the cashier.
 She described the halls being beautifully decorated for the Holiday season this time of year and that ‘nothing else on earth could put you in the Christmas spirit quite like a trip through the Estate’.

-We made it as far as the welcome center where you could purchase your tickets and plan out your itinerary.
+We made it as far as the welcome center at Biltmore Estate where you can purchase your tickets and plan out your itinerary.
 The total cost just to get beyond this point was $138.00.
 Sadly this was a little too steep for our pocket book, especially since we’ll be going to Germany in a few weeks.

-At this point we were ready to find one of the local breweries Asheville is so famous for.
+At this point during our day trip we were ready to find one of the local breweries Asheville, NC, is so famous for.

 Beer Stop #1 – The Green Man Brewery